ScottXiong/scott_English/files/canada_flow.md

 - A slightly different process may apply to GV items we handle through Elizabeth’e team at the moment

 ## relationship
-Walmart Canada Packaging Team = Greg V, Wendy, and Rosemary<br>
+- Walmart Canada Packaging Team = Greg V, Wendy, and Rosemary

-Packaging Specialist = Wendy, Rosemary<br>
+- Packaging Specialist = Wendy, Rosemary